W-Mills/embercast-library-ui-1/README.md

 # From following this EmberCast: https://drive.google.com/drive/folders/11PrW9RjjG-58ikvX6L_w37yJGdqLhtIa
-- There is also a Rails repo for the backend API server
+- There is also a Rails repo for the backend API server: https://github.com/W-Mills/embercast-library-api-1

 # library-ui